 Let the pumpkins cool until safe to handle.
 When they were’t so hot, I flip them over to release any trapped steam and to cool further.

 Once the pumpkins are cool enough to handle, use a spoon and scoop out the flesh.

-Loaded all of the pumpkin flesh into your food processor, secure the lid and purée until smooth.
-You may have to stop halfway to scrape down the sides.
+Load all of the pumpkin flesh into your food processor, secure the lid and purée until smooth.
+You may need to stop halfway to scrape down the sides.